“It was raw Sorcery. It was perfect Sorcery.”

 • 10 Pathfinder points for completing the event

-• 5 Battlemage points for ranking 3rd
+• 5 Persecutor points for ranking 3rd

 • In May, Rob takes a road trip to join a Series Event in another community.
 Rob registers for that event on play.sorcerytcg.com, ensuring that their participation and results will be documented.